I want to get married - what do I do first?

 - See Approved venue search for further venues in England and Wales.

 For details of marriages at Approved Premises, please telephone the Superintendent Registrar.

 The fees for the attendance of the registration officers at marriages in approved premises are set by individual local authorities and will not be the same throughout the country.
 This is in addition to any fees charged by the premises.
 You will need to contact the premises you wish to be married in for information on the fees they charge.

 - To give notice £35.00 per person

-- The fee payable to the Registrar at interview on the day of the marriage is currently £49.00 and includes one copy of the Marriage Certificate
+- The fee payable to the Registrar on the day of a register office marriage: £50 (includes one copy of the Marriage Certificate)